barryclark/jekyll-now/_posts/2018/2018-06-24-causality.markdown

 ## Perspectives

 When Pearl introduced [Bayesian networks](https://en.wikipedia.org/wiki/Bayesian_network), he opened the rigid rule-based artificial intelligence to a more fuzzy, probabilistic reasoning.
 In his book he argues that in addition to dealing with uncertainties, machine learning methods should also (implicitly or explicitly) use a causal reasoning.
-Ferenc Huszár's [blog](http://www.inference.vc/untitled/) has worked out a new small introduction to causal inference and do-calculus in response to Pearl's book.
+Ferenc Huszár's [blog](http://www.inference.vc/untitled/) has worked out a small introduction to causal inference and do-calculus in response to Pearl's book.
 Check the comments for some references to recent research about deep learning models with a causal twist.

 Currently, I myself am quite interested in [kernel mean embedding](https://arxiv.org/pdf/1605.09522.pdf), a framework which uses kernel functions to represent probability distributions as points in a high-dimensional space.
 In my experience, kernel methods excel for many biological problems where data is rather limited but there is a lot of expert knowledge to be assimilated (think species interaction networks).
 Since kernel mean embedding is a flexible tool to think about distributions, there is some interesting work in the direction of causality, such as counterfactual embeddings.
 Causality seems to be a new research interest of Bernhard Schölkopf, one of the fathers of kernel methods.
 A [new book](https://mitpress.mit.edu/books/elements-causal-inference) from his group explores the links between machine learning and causal inference.